Azure/azure-quickstart-templates/moodle-autoscale-caching/README.md

-# *Autoscaling Moodle stack for Postgres and MySQL databases*
+# *Autoscaling Moodle stack for Postgres, MySQL and MS SQL databases*

 This work is mostly based on Paulo Teixeira's work.
 It adds several configurable features and switches to a web stack with caching.
 It also uses Azure resources for Redis, ObjectFS and Databases.